The Practical Side of Engineering

 In most industries there is a difference between theoretical design and practical design.
 The void varies, but understanding differences and how to compensate is experience.

-Example 1: In theory, something as thick as Aluminum foil works in some areas (in simulation) of a bicycle frame, but in practice, that’s a disaster.
-For most analysis, in spite of how well you try, it won’t (and can’t) include everything.
+Example 1: In theory, something as thick as Aluminum foil works in some areas (in simulation) of a bicycle frame, but in practice, that is a disaster.
+For most analysis, in spite of how well you try, it will not (and can not) include everything.
 The dynamics of motion, customer interaction, environmental factors and impact are just a few areas of concern.
-Then there’s abuse . . . .
+Then there is abuse . . . .
+And yes, that definitely throws most of what we can analyze right out the window.

 Example 2: For a project a few years ago, we used a 12 ton hydraulic press and some special fixtures to “squish” a metal connection to just the right thickness.
 A 6 ton press (the theory) was insufficient, but in practice, it took a lot more.
 Interestingly, we also discovered that the impulse from small slide hammer dropping just a few inches, will accomplish the same thing.